lfventura/terraform-provider-slack/docs/data-sources/usergroup.md

 If you get `missing_scope` errors while using this resource check the scopes against the documentation for the methods above.

+If you get `missing_argument` errors while using this resource you need to pass your team_id for your Slack API to work properly

 ## Example Usage

 ```hcl